Breakout Limit Strategy: Detailed study

 Compared to the original strategy, the profit fell by half, but the number of trades decreased by nearly 80%.
 This means the profit per trade has increased significantly, with other metrics also showing improvement.
 For instance, the drawdown dropped by almost half compared to the original strategy.

-This demonstrates that fewer trades can lead to better results.
+This demonstrates that with the breakout limit strategy, fewer trades can lead to better results.

-Now, let’s examine the results with the new strategy using the output conditions from variant 03 of the original strategy.
-We’ll execute based on the condition that the Close price has been greater than the previous day’s for 5 consecutive days:
+Now, let’s examine the results with the breakout limit strategy using the exit conditions from variant 03 of the original strategy.
+We’ll exit based on the condition that the Close price has been greater than the previous day’s for 5 consecutive days:

-Finally, we’ll test the same strategy but this time using volatility-based entry rather than a percentage-based Limit order.
+Finally, we’ll test the same breakout limit strategy but this time using volatility-based entry rather than a percentage-based Limit order.
 Here, we set the Limit order at:

 HighestClose(C, 10) – 1.5 * ATR(5)